Conda#

 - It supports packages written in other languages, so, you can create dedicated environments for certain projects which depend on libraries written in other languages such as R.

-To get started, load miniconda3:
+To load Miniforge:

-module load miniconda3
+module load miniforge

-To create a new virtual environment (e.g., myenv) with the conda
+To create a new environment (e.g., myenv):

 conda create -n myenv

-To use your Miniconda virtual environment:
+To use your environment:

 conda activate myenv